 Dystocia related to the puppies usually means the birth process (delivery) is inhibited by the malposition of a puppy, the presence of a dead puppy, or by a birth canal too small to pass a large puppy.
 Some small and toy breeds routinely produce puppies with heads too large to pass through the birth canal.
 These kinds of problems are diagnosed by the use of ultrasound or x-ray.

 Below is a list of the most common types of dystocia that can arise in a female in labor during the whelping of her puppies.
 These are very much considered reproductive emergencies by most veterinarians, as beautifully explained in Jeanette Yamamoto’s presentation for the Animal Specialty & Emergency Center (PDF here).

 Uterine Insufficiency (or Inertia)

 One issue a dam may have is uterine insufficiency or inertia.
 In this condition, the dam has too few effective contractions.
 Veterinarians divide uterine insufficiency into two types: primary and secondary.

-- Secondary uterine insufficiency occurs when the dam starts labor with strong contractions and then the contractions weaken or become too episodic to deliver all the puppies.
-In primary uterine insufficiency no puppy is born while in secondary a puppy or puppies may have.
+- The secondary uterine insufficiency occurs when the dam starts labor with strong contractions and then the contractions weaken or become too episodic to deliver all the puppies.
+In primary uterine insufficiency, no puppy is born while in secondary a puppy or puppies may have.

 A veterinarian should be called if after four hours the next puppy has not been whelped.
 Failure for the puppy to appear could be caused by uterine insufficiency or some problem with the puppy.
 Uterine insufficiency accounts for 40 to 70% of all maternally caused dystocias.